fiveace-Merill/luxdev-prep-course/postgres/readme.md

 6. ** Average grade per student**

-For each student, finds the average score for all their enrolled courses.
+For each student, find the average score for all their enrolled courses.

 7. **Students enrolled in a course taught by a specific instructor**